 - Brings to mind lab based security monitors, product presentation video walls, cellular facets of insect eyes, photographic contact sheets

 - Succession of absurd images too rapid to neurally acclimate to

 - Considering modern art forms in terms of principles of insufficiency, not just in terms of descriptive or theoretical or foundational historical perspectives; to construct post aesthetic scenarios based on informal social lifestyle matrices

-– Existence of consciousness in the universe as a consequent dimension of reality, a force able to shape material life, rapidly integrating at the cosmological level; whose stated mis-aim is to describe the universe of modern play.
-Where such B.S (Big Science) theory and it’s substantial global non systemic framework blends with hyper-dimensional physics to unground such modeling.
+- Existence of consciousness in the universe as a consequent dimension of reality, a force able to shape material life, rapidly integrating at the cosmological level; whose stated mis-aim is to describe the universe of modern play.
+Where such B.S (Big Science) theory and it’s substantial global non systemic framework blends with hyper-dimensional physics to unground such modelling.

 Example Theoretical Research References

 - John Mullarkey: Bergson and the Art of Immanence